afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI/l5-inferring.md

 In this lesson, you will infer `sentiment` and `topics` from product reviews and news articles.

+##  Inferring

-`Infering` : the model takes a text as input some tasks and performs some kinds of analysis.
+`Inferring` : set of tasks where the model takes a text as input and performs some kinds of analysis.
 - Ex: Extracting lables, names, understand the sentiment of text, etc

 **Inferring LLM vs classical ML Model**